 The effects of climate change can be devastating for people all through the world.
 This is why climate change is a global issue.

-- The atmosphere can change suddenly: Changes in the climate may lead to sudden frequent changes in the atmosphere.
-This has lead to major climatic frequencies going on and off.
+- Atmospheric changes: Climate Change may lead to sudden changes in the atmospheric patterns.
 This is the prime reason behind higher temperature change and frequent rains any time anywhere.

 - Weather cannot be predicted: It is due to this fact that the frequent weather changes have resulted into weather changes almost every day.
 These changes are so frequent that cannot be predicted precisely, leading to fallbacks of storms or other major climatic eruptions out of nowhere.